wdi-sf-july/notes/week_07_rails/day_03_nested_resources_and_forms/dawn_forms_and_styling/README.md

-### A new view for planes
+### A new view for Creatures

-Let's create the `app/views/planes/new.html.erb` with a form that the user can use to sumbit new planes to the application.
-Note: the action is `/planes` because it's the collection we are submiting to, and the method is `post` because we want to create.
+Let's create the `app/views/Creatures/new.html.erb` with a form that the user can use to sumbit new Creatures to the application.
+Note: the action is `/Creatures` because it's the collection we are submiting to, and the method is `post` because we want to create.

 `app/views/creatures/new.html.erb`